ub2906/PathFinder/README.md

 Convergent Swarm Algorithm (weighted): the faster, more heuristic-heavy version of Swarm;  NOT NECESSARILY GIVES GUARANTEE SHORTEST PATH

-Bidirectional Swarm Algorithm (weighted): Swarm from both sides; NOT NECESSARILY GIVES GUARANTEE SHORTEST PATH
+Bidirectional Swarm Algorithm (weighted): Swarm Algorithm from both sides; NOT NECESSARILY GIVES GUARANTEE SHORTEST PATH

 Breadth-first Search (unweighted): ;Breadth-first search is an algorithm for traversing or searching tree or graph data structures.
 It starts at the tree root, and explores all of the neighbor nodes at the present depth prior to moving on to the nodes at the next depth level; GIVES SHORTEST PATH